Read & Publish: what authors say

 I was delighted to have our paper published Open Access for free in Development.
 This is due to a special Read & Publish deal between my research institute – the Weizmann Institute of Science – and The Company of Biologists.
 Publishing Open Access exposes my article to a wide variety of readers who do not have access to the journal.

-Professor Sally Lowell, Centre for Regenerative Medicine, University of Edinburgh, UK:
+Professor Sally Lowell, University of Edinburgh, UK:

 I was delighted to have our paper accepted for publication in Development but the cherry on the cake was learning that our paper would be published Open Access for zero pounds and zero pence without me having to do anything.